Demonicious/vjax/README.md

 ### VJAX
-Vanilla JavaScript AJAX but Quicker.
+Vanilla JavaScript AJAX but not as messy.
+4KB File Size (Minified).
 Similar to jQuery AJAX.
 Built as an educational project.